 Key research findings:

-• Glycan analysis can predict biological age more accurately than some traditional biomarkers.
+• Analyzing glycans can predict biological age better than some traditional methods.

-• Research indicates a strong correlation between glycan profiles and longevity.
+• Studies show a strong link between glycan profiles and lifespan.

 Proteomic Test

 Proteomic tests analyze protein markers to assess aging by examining the entire set of proteins expressed in a cell, tissue, or organism.
-These tests are pivotal in the field of aging research, as proteins play crucial roles in almost all biological processes
+These tests are pivotal in aging research, as proteins play crucial roles in almost all biological processes

 Changes in protein expression, modification, and interaction can provide insights into the physiological state of cells and tissues, helping researchers understand how aging affects the body at a molecular level.